memphis-iis/mofacts/docs/DEPLOYING.md

 Now update the Apache config to proxy requests to your meteor server.
 Note that this config assumes that the DNS entry mofacts.optimallearning.org resovles to the server in question.
-On a Debian server, the default site can be configured by modifying `/etc/apache2/sites-enabled/000-default.conf` and
+On a Debian server, you can configure the default site by modifying `/etc/apache2/sites-enabled/000-default.conf` and
 adding:

 ````xml